ZanzoCam/zanzocam-core/README.md

 ## Get in touch

-You can reach out at zanzocam@gmail.com for any question or remark that don't fit as a GitHub issue.
+You can reach out at zanzocam@gmail.com for any question or remark that doesn't fit as a GitHub issue.